SkyrunnerM35/Eternal-Conflict/Java Project 117 (Eternal Conflict)/MostRecentVersion.txt

 		}
 	}

+	public boolean overheatDecision() {
+		System.out.println("\nOVERHEATING");
+		System.out.println("  You look down at your ship's temperature readings, and realize that your");
+		System.out.println("  frigate has overheated.
+Your ship will automatically go into shutdown for");
+		System.out.println("  safety reasons, though you understand that this will cost you your window");
+		System.out.println("  of opportunity.
+You contemplate the option to override the automatic");
+		System.out.println("  shutdown, acknowledging the risk of catastrophic failure.");
+		System.out.println("    1 - Override Shutdown");
+		System.out.println("    2 - Do Nothing\n");
+		return Prompt.getInt("  -> ", 1, 2) == 1;
+	}

 	public int makeDecision() {
 		boolean noRepairsNecessary = player.getArmor() == player.getMaxHealth(1) && player.getPDState() && player.getEngineState() && player.getShieldState();
 		System.out.println("\n  As you get another window of opportunity, you find yourself making a");